AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 The ImageId property must be specified when you create a WebServer instance.
 The Mappings section describes the ImageId mappings by region.
 The Parameters section describes the regions that must be specified by template users.
 Fn::FindInMap finds the corresponding ImageId mapping in RegionMap based on the region specified by a user, and then finds the corresponding ImageId in the mapping.

--   MapName is set to the map of interest, which is `"RegionMap"` in this example.
+-   The MapName value can be customized by the user. `"RegionMap"` is used in this example.
 -   TopLevelKey is set to the region where the stack is created, which is `{ "Ref" : "regionParam" }` in this example.
 -   SecondLevelKey is set to the required architecture, which is `"32"` in this example.